apple/swift-play-experimental/README.md

 ### Cross-platform support

-macOS is supported.
+macOS and Linux are currently supported.
 Other platforms to be supported soon.